 DRNC’s Investigations and Monitoring (I&M) team goes into institutions across NC to check the health and safety of people with disabilities.
 Every week, we are on the road ensuring disabled people in facilities are safe and know their rights.

 DRNC’s investigations and monitoring work extends to other teams.
-Our Criminal Justice team monitors prisons and advocates against abusive solitary confinement.
+Our Criminal Legal team monitors prisons and advocates against abusive solitary confinement.
 The Community Inclusion team monitors institutions like adult care homes and sheltered workshops and has learned that disabled people in these places prefer to live or work in the community, and we work to help them to get them the support they need.
 The Education team monitors the education services provided in Youth Detention Centers.

 DRNC speaks to facility administrators, regulators, and policy makers to share our findings and eliminate abuse.
 Depending on the nature of what we find, we may make reports to regulators, law enforcement, a local fire department, or health departments.